zooniverse/help/README.md

-# Welcome to MkDocs
+# Welcome to Zooniverse's help docs

+The documentation is built by MkDocs.
 For full documentation visit [mkdocs.org](https://mkdocs.org).

-## Commands
+## Editting

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs help` - Print this help message.
+It's perfectly acceptable to just edit Markdown files on Github and submitting pull requests directly from there.
+If you feel unsure if your syntax is correct, it's pretty easy to run the site locally though, see below.

-## Project layout
+## Running locally

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+With Docker, it's a matter of simply `docker-compose up`.

+Without Docker, you'll have to install the Python dependencies.
+Run `pip install -r requirements.txt` and then start the local server with `mkdocs serve`.

+In both cases afterwards the site will be served from [localhost:8000](htto://localhost:8000)

 ## Deploying

-* `mkdocs gh-deploy` will compile and then upload to Github pages
+We're working to get Jenkins to deploy this automatically.
+In the mean time, `mkdocs gh-deploy` will deploy for you.